Database Architecture

 5.1 IndexedJournalEffects

-The might_contain method uses Bloom filters for fast negative answers.
+The might_contain method uses Bloom filters for fast negative answers with O(1) lookup and less than 1% false positive rate.

 5.2 Index Structure